ycrc/ycrc.github.io/docs/clusters-at-yale/access/advanced-config.md

 !!! note
     If you use homebrew your default OpenSSH may have changed.
 To add your key(s) to the system ssh agent, use the absolute path: `/usr/bin/ssh-add`

-Then and add the following to your `~/.ssh/config` file (create this file if it doesn't exist, or add these settings to the `Host *.hpc.yale.edu ...` rule if it does).
+Then and add the following to your `~/.ssh/config` file (create this file if it doesn't exist, or add these settings to the `Host *.ycrc.yale.edu ...` rule if it does).

 ```
 Host *.ycrc.yale.edu mccleary grace milgram
     UseKeychain yes
     AddKeystoAgent yes
 ```

 You can view a list of the keys currently in your agent with: